sarmadjari/Azure-LandingZone-Terraform/README.md

 This Terraform template sets up a multi-tier network architecture in Azure, including connectivity, identity, and management virtual networks (VNets).
 The template is organized into several modules, each responsible for different aspects of the infrastructure.

+This template was built based on the official Microsoft documentation from the [Cloud Adoption Framework Landing Zone](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/).

 ## Modules

 ### Connectivity Network